Terminal Maladies (Autumn House Press, 2024)

 • Winner, 2023 Center for African American Poetry and Poetics Prize

-In this tender debut, Nebeolisa witnesses and mourns the death of his mother from cancer, recounting how a “see-like tumor/ [that had] been in her thigh for twenty-seven years” grew to the size of a “pumpkin”.
+In this tender debut, Nebeolisa witnesses and mourns the death of his mother from cancer, recounting how a “seed-like tumor/ [that had] been in her thigh for twenty-seven years” grew to the size of a “pumpkin”.
 Nebeolisa’s attention to his mother’s changing body is meticulously and compassionately observed… A robust assemblage of dreamscapes, conversations, prayers, and meditations on life and death, this collection humanely reckons with the realities of losing a parent.

 Publishers Weekly